 When a living will takes effect:

 - You cannot make your own medical decisions.
-Caregivers have to decide that you can no longer make medical decisions for yourself.
+Healthcare providers have to decide that you can no longer make medical decisions for yourself.
 Depending on your state's rules, 1 or 2 doctors must decide the following:

-- You can no longer let caregivers know what care you want: You may be unconscious or in a coma.
+- You can no longer let healthcare providers know what care you want: You may be unconscious or in a coma.
 You may not be able to communicate what care you want.

 - You lack mental capacity to make decisions: You can communicate, but your ability to make good decisions has changed.
 You are not able to understand the choices that need to be made about your medical care.
 You are also not able to understand the effects of the choices that need to be made.